rxtsel/only-send/README.md

 - Send using your own domain
 - Local configuration stored securely through Tauri’s store

-Everything runs locally — SendOnly does not use any external backend.
+Everything runs locally — OnlySend does not use any external backend.

 ## Receiving Email (Optional)

-SendOnly is designed **only for sending**.
+OnlySend is designed **only for sending**.
 For receiving, you can combine it with Cloudflare’s free email routing:

 - Cloudflare can forward incoming email from your domain… to any inbox you prefer (Gmail, Outlook, etc.)

-With Cloudflare forwarding + SendOnly, you cover both sides:
+With Cloudflare forwarding + OnlySend, you cover both sides:

-- **Sending** → via SendOnly (Resend API)
+- **Sending** → via OnlySend (Resend API)
 - **Receiving** → via Cloudflare Email Routing

 No need for a full email hosting provider.